undecaf/typo3-dev/README.md

-If you are continuing development of an extension which is already available from a repository, then running `t3 composer update` may overwrite your changes with the (older) version of the extension from the repository.
+If you are continuing development of an extension which is already available from a repository, then running `t3 composer update` may overwrite your changes with the (older) version of that extension from the repository.

 In order to prevent this, set the
 [container environment variable](#container-environment-variables)